To prevent refugee crisis: World must engage with Afghans, PM tells UN chief

 His remarks came during a telephone call with Secretary General of the United Nations, Antonio Guterres.

-According to a statement by the Prime Minister’s Office, the premier highlighted the importance of peace, stability and an inclusive political settlement in Afghanistan, reports Geo News.
+According to a statement by the Prime Minister Office, the premier highlighted the importance of peace, stability and an inclusive political settlement in Afghanistan, reports Geo News.

 He stressed that the opportunity to finally put an end to 40 years of conflict in Afghanistan “must be seized by enabling the Afghans to achieve lasting peace, security and prosperity”.